Sheldon-Lloyd/Cyber.Beast/comic/max/readme.md

 Tomasina's team is called irresponsible for doing it as he could get killed out there and hope to never see him out there again

-Dispite being signed by Kyshumu's team he is still sidelined
+Despite being signed by Kyshumu's team he is still sidelined

 ## Act 2